 A Food History of the Modern South

-A people’s history that reveals how Southerners shaped American culinary identity and how race relations impacted Southern food culture over six revolutionary decades.
+A people's history of Southern food that reveals how the region came to be at the forefront of American culinary culture and how issues of race have shaped Southern cuisine over the last six decades.

-Over the last three generations, wrenching changes have transformed the South.
-The Potlikker Papers tells the story of that dynamism—and reveals how Southern food has become a shared culinary language for the nation.
+Over the last two generations, wrenching changes have transformed the South.
+The Potlikker Papers tells the story of that change - and reveals how Southern food has become a shared culinary language for the nation.